 Share authentic photos that reveal your hotel to the world, highlighting different parts of its distinctive story.

-A boat docked in the nearby harbor, the details on your antique entranceway, and a wine glass raised with your hotel amenities in the background are all images of interest to travelers online.
+A boat docked in the nearby harbor, the details on your antique entranceway, and a wine glass raised with your hotel amenities in the background are all images of interest to travellers online.

 Utilize these more creative shots for your social profiles and feel free to take them from your smartphone too.